refresh-bio/FAMSA/README.md

 Note, that FAMSA by default takes advantage of AVX and AVX2 CPU extensions.
 Pre-built binary detetermines supported instructions at runtime, thus it is multiplatform.
 However, one may encounter a problem when building FAMSA version on a CPU without AVX and/or AVX2.
 For this purpose NO_AVX and NO_AVX2 switches are provided.

 The latest speed improvements in FAMSA limited the usefullness of the GPU mode.
 Thus, starting from the 1.5.0 version, there is no support of GPU in FAMSA.
-If maximum throughput is required, we encourage using new medoid trees feature (`-medoidtree` switch) which allows processing gigantic data sets in a reasonable time (e.g., a familiy of 3 millions ABC transporters was analyzed in three hours) .
+If maximum throughput is required, we encourage using new medoid trees feature (`-medoidtree` switch) which allows processing gigantic data sets in a reasonable time (e.g., the familiy of 3 million ABC transporters was analyzed in five minutes) .

 ## Usage